carlo-monti/Sx4/docs/improve.md

 ### Where to put it
 Once created the module must be positioned in the `modules` folder.
 This folder must also contains a subfolder (named `module_name_abs`) for the abstractions required.
 This subfolder should also contain another subfolder called `factory_presets` that should contain at least the `0.txt` file for the initialization (if any).

+### Common objects

+In the common folder there are a bunch of abstractions that can be used to build objects.
+Info can be found [./commons_abs.md](here).

 ## TouchOSC

 Sx4 can be used directly loading and controlling the PureData patch.
 It is also possible to use it in a client/server setting loading the patch without the GUI and using a OSC controller such as TouchOSC.
 In the main folder there is a `control.tosc` file that does this.